For Elasticsearch

 Access control: complex logic can be modeled using an ACL (access control list) written in YAML.

-Audit events: a trace of the access requests can be logged to file or index (or both).
+Audit events: a trace of the access requests can be logged to a file or index (or both).

-The following diagram models an instance of Elasticsearch with the ReadonlyREST plugin installed, and configured with SSL encryption and an ACL with at least one "allow" type ACL block.
+The following diagram models an instance of Elasticsearch with the ReadonlyREST plugin installed and configured with SSL encryption and an ACL with at least one "allow" type ACL block.

-The User Agent (i.e. cURL, Kibana) sends a search request to Elasticsearch using the port 9200 and the HTTPS URL schema.
+The User Agent (i.e. cURL, Kibana) sends a search request to Elasticsearch using port 9200 and the HTTPS URL schema.

 The HTTP stack in Elasticsearch parses the HTTP request

-(internal Elasticsearch format).The SearchRequest goes through the ACL (access control list), external systems like LDAP can be asynchronously queried, and an exit result is eventually produced.
+The SearchRequest goes through the ACL (access control list), external systems like LDAP can be asynchronously queried, and an exit result is eventually produced.

 The exit result is used by the audit event serializer, to write a record to index and/or Elasticsearch log file

-If no ACL block was matched, or if a
+If no ACL block was matched, or if a type: forbid

-block was matched, ReadonlyREST does not forward the search request to the search engine, and creates an "unauthorized" HTTP response.In case the ACL matched an
+block was matched, ReadonlyREST does not forward the search request to the search engine and creates an "unauthorized" HTTP response.

-block, the request is forwarded to the search engineThe Elasticsearch code creates a search response containing the results of the query
+The Elasticsearch code creates a search response containing the results of the query

-10.The search response is converted to an HTTP response by the Elasticsearch code
+The search response is converted to an HTTP response by the Elasticsearch code

 The HTTP response flows back to ReadonlyREST's HTTPS filter and to the User agent

-To install ReadonlyREST plugin for Elasticsearch:
+To install the ReadonlyREST plugin for Elasticsearch:

 From the official download page.
 Select your Elasticsearch version and send yourself a link to the compatible ReadonlyREST zip file.